Liuwii/odin-recipes/README.md

 # odin-recipes
-Foundations (HTML) - Project: Recipes
+The Odin Project: Foundations (HTML) - Project: Recipes

+A basic recipe website as part of The Odin Project.
+Created after learning HTML basics, such as paragraphs, links and images.